akshat-26/Chat-App/README.md

 # Chat-App

-A basic chat app written in node.js using MEN(mard) stack and it can be used to chat with very strage people/chatters/velle log
+A basic chat app written in node.js using MEN(mard) stack and it can be used to chat.That's it.